A Visit to the Japanese Garden at Meijer Gardens is Worth It

 Leave the world behind when you step through the Japanese Garden’s Main Gate.
 Its impressive architectural features invoke serenity and peace.

-From here, traverse the garden counterclockwise through various stations.
+From here, one suggestion is to traverse the garden counterclockwise through various stations.

 Viewing Hill & Tea House